 Our operations are subject to stringent federal, state and local laws and regulations with regard to air and water quality, hazardous and solid waste management and disposal and other environmental matters.
-Numerous governmental entities, including the U.S. Environmental Protection Agency ("EPA") and analogous state agencies, have the power to enforce compliance with these laws and regulations and the permits issued under them, often requiring difficult and costly actions.
-The more significant of these existing environmental laws and regulations include the following U.S. legal standards, as amended from time to time:
+Numerous governmental entities, including the U.S. Environmental Protection Agency ("EPA") and the Pennsylvania Department of Environmental Protection, have the power to enforce compliance with these laws and regulations.
+The more significant of these existing environmental laws include the following, as amended from time to time:

-• the CAA, which imposes standards that restrict the emission of air pollutants from many sources, imposes various pre-construction, operational, monitoring, permitting and reporting requirements, and that the EPA has relied upon as authority for adopting climate change regulatory initiatives relating to greenhouse gas ("GHG") emissions;

-- the Federal Water Pollution Control Act, also known as the Clean Water Act ("CWA"), which regulates discharges of pollutants from facilities to state and federal waters and establishes the extent to which waterways are subject to federal jurisdiction and rulemaking as protected waters of the United States; - the Comprehensive Environmental Response, Compensation and Liability Act of 1980 ("CERCLA"), which imposes liability on generators, transporters, disposers and arrangers of hazardous substances at sites where hazardous substance releases have occurred or are threatening to occur; - the Resource Conservation and Recovery Act ("RCRA"), which governs the generation, treatment, storage, transport and disposal of hazardous and nonhazardous solid waste, classifies coal combustion residuals ("CCRs") as nonhazardous wastes, and establishes standards for landfill and surface impoundment placement, design, operation and closure, groundwater monitoring, corrective action, and post-closure care; and - the Toxic Substances Control Act, which gives EPA the authority to require reporting, recordkeeping and testing requirements, and to place restrictions relating to chemical substances and/or mixtures, including polychlorinated biphenyls.
+- the CAA, which imposes standards that restrict the emission of air pollutants, including greenhouse gases ("GHGs") and hazardous air pollutants ("HAPs"), from certain sources and imposes various pre-construction, operational, monitoring, permitting and reporting requirements; - the Federal Water Pollution Control Act, also known as the Clean Water Act ("CWA"), which regulates discharges of pollutants from facilities to state and federal waters and establishes the extent to which waterways are subject to federal jurisdiction and rulemaking as protected waters of the United States; - the Comprehensive Environmental Response, Compensation and Liability Act of 1980 ("CERCLA"), which imposes liability on generators, transporters, disposers and arrangers of hazardous substances at sites where hazardous substance releases have occurred or are threatening to occur; and - the Resource Conservation and Recovery Act ("RCRA"), which governs the generation, treatment, storage, transport and disposal of hazardous and nonhazardous solid waste, classifies coal combustion residuals ("CCRs") as nonhazardous wastes, and establishes standards for landfill and surface impoundment placement, design, operation and closure, groundwater monitoring, corrective action, and post-closure care;

-Additionally, we are subject to state laws and regulations, including State Implementation Plans ("SIPs"), as well as local ordinances where we operate, that also have similar environmental laws and regulations governing many of these same types of activities.
-Under these federal and state legal requirements, owners or operators of air emission sources are responsible for obtaining permits and for annual compliance and reporting tasks.
-Any failure by us to comply with these federal or state laws, regulations and regulatory initiatives or controls may result in the assessment of sanctions, including administrative, civil, and criminal penalties; the imposition of investigatory, remedial, and corrective action obligations or the incurrence of capital expenditures; the occurrence of restrictions, delays or cancellations in the permitting, development or expansion of projects; and the issuance of injunctions restricting or prohibiting some or all of our activities in a particular area.
+Compliance with these laws and the conditions of permits issued thereunder may require us to incur significant capital and operating expenses.
+Any failure by us to comply with federal, state, or local environmental laws, regulations, permits, or ordinances may result in the assessment of sanctions, including administrative, civil, and criminal penalties; the imposition of investigatory, remedial, and corrective action obligations or the incurrence of capital expenditures; the occurrence of restrictions, delays or cancellations in the permitting, development or expansion of projects; and the issuance of injunctions restricting or prohibiting some or all of our activities in a particular area.
 Historically, our environmental compliance costs have not had a material adverse impact on our financial condition and results of operations; however, there can be no assurance that such costs will not be material in the future.

-Coal refuse is a non-renewable fossil fuel constituting a Tier II Alternative Energy Source under Pennsylvania law, the combustion of which results in air emissions, including CO2, NOx, sulfur dioxides and particulate matter, which emissions are subject to regulation as pollutants under the CAA and analogous state law.
-Additionally, improper management of coal residues following the combustion of coal refuse may result in contamination of soils, surface water and groundwater, which contamination is regulated under the federal RCRA, the CWA, and analogous state laws.
-Nonetheless, the coal refuse targeted for combustion by us is from existing legacy coal refuse piles, and we believe the refuse's conversion into a power source as well as the subsequent reclamation of the refuse pile areas constitute environmentally beneficial aspects of our power generation facility.
-As the coal refuse is not a renewable source, the sustainability of such refuse in our power generation facility is dependent upon its continued existence and availability for economic transport from coal refuse piles in the state; moreover, acknowledging that combustion of coal refuse results in offsetting adverse impacts to the environment, our continued use of such refuse is dependent upon its continued inclusion as a Tier II Alternative Energy Source.
+Coal refuse is a non-renewable fossil fuel often generated as a waste product of historical coal mining operations.
+The combustion of coal refuse as fuel at our power generation facilities results in air emissions, including carbon dioxide ("CO2"), nitrogen oxides ("NOX"), sulfur dioxide, particulate matter and certain HAPs, regulated under the CAA and analogous state law.
+Additionally, the management and disposal of coal refuse following the combustion of coal refuse is regulated under RCRA, the CWA, and analogous state laws.
+We believe the reclamation of legacy coal refuse piles for power generation is an environmentally beneficial aspect of our power generation operations.
+Because coal refuse is not a renewable source, the economic sustainability of the use of coal refuse at our power generation facilities is dependent upon the continued availability and economic transport of coal refuse across Pennsylvania.
+Additionally, because the combustion of coal refuse results in certain offsetting adverse impacts to the environment, including pollutant emissions and coal residual waste products, our use of coal refuse as a fuel source is dependent upon its continued inclusion as a Tier II Alternative Energy Source.